 - Schengen passport control could continue to cause disruption until the French relax checks or add more capacity to undertake checks.

 Institute for Government

 In September 2020, the Institute for Government updated its paper on the progress on preparations for ‘no deal’, originally published in August 2019.
-Table 14.2 summarises their view on the main challenges and current status for non-trade areas.
+Table 14.2 summarises their view on the main challenges and current status for non-trade areas, Table 14.3 covers preparations for trade.
 Please note that these challenges apply with a basic FTA as well as ‘no deal’.

 Table 14.2: Progress on no-deal/end of transition preparations - non-trade